Bachelor of Arts (Communication and Economics)

 Requirements to Graduate

-• Students who successfully complete all the requirements of the program will be awarded Bachelor of Arts (Communication and Economics) degree by the University at Buffalo, The State University of New York, US.
+• Students who successfully complete all the requirements of the program will be awarded the Bachelor of Arts and/or Science degree in the relevant major(s) by the University at Buffalo, The State University of New York, US.

 • Students earning baccalaureate degrees are eligible to receive Latin Honors based on their UB cumulative GPA on the following scale: